adamlofts/mysql1_dart/README.md

 Licence
 -------

-It is released under the GPL, because it uses a modified part of mysql's include/mysql_com.h, which is licensed under the GPL.
+It is released under the GPL, because it uses a modified part of mysql's include/mysql_com.h in constants.dart, which is licensed under the GPL.
 I would prefer to release it under the BSD Licence, but there you go.

+Includes some hashing code from the closure library, which contains its own copyright notice.

 The Name
 --------